brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Added missing PHP 7.1 return type to methods.
     - [Change] Moved the ViewConstInterface to the translations.
     - [Change] Moved the local declaration retrieval methods into their own API.
+    - [Change] Reworked some help texts.
+    - [Change] Input elements are now allowed to not have any eval callback.
+    - [Change] Remove the inherited constants from the kreXX main class.

 4.1.3
     - [Feature] Added microtime analysis to the float routing.